shalommmitz/localstack_cdk_python__template/README.md

 ## Overview

-This repository contains instructions for the setup, starting from a clean 20.04 Ubuntu server installation, of a Python-based back-end project.
+This repository contains detailed setup instructions, starting from a clean 20.04 or 22.04 Ubuntu server or Desktop installation.

-This template uses three AWS services:
+This template uses a few AWS services:

-- REST API gateway with an IP white-list and the API defined, so that the gateway can reject non-well-formed URLs and traffic from unwanted IPs.
+- REST API gateway: Here used with an IP white-list and the API calls defined, so that the gateway can reject non-well-formed URLs and traffic from unwanted IPs.
-- DynamoDB, defined with two sample tables at the CDK/stack level.
+- DynamoDB: defined with two sample tables at the CDK/stack level.
-- A single Lambda that lists the users in the users table.
+- Lambda: A single Lambda is present.
+It lists the users in the users table.
+- CDK and CloudFormation: are used to deploy the above resources in a single step.

 The technologies demonstrated here are: